juancho088/ti_cloud_201420/README.md

 Sample: env-javaweb
 =====
-This repository contains a simple Java web application that can be deployed to IBM BlueMix.
+This repository contains a simple Java web application that can be deployed to IBM BlueMix

 Downloading this sample